Diameter Bounds for Friends-and-Strangers Graphs: Open Questions

 Bangachev \cite{bangachev2022asymmetric} also conjectured that the condition $\delta(X), \delta(Y) > \frac{n}{2}$ is not necessary for connectivity.
 Therefore, we ask the following natural question.

 \begin{question} Is it true that when $2\min(\delta(X), \delta(Y)) + 3\max(\delta(X), \delta(Y)) \geq 3n$, $\diam(\FS(X, Y))$ is polynomially bounded in $n$? \end{question}

 In \cref{sec:random}, we showed that when $X$ and $Y$ are Erd\H os-R\' enyi random graphs satisfying certain conditions, the distance between any two permutations in $\FS(X, Y)$ is $O(n^6)$ with high probability.
-We're curious to know if in the same regime, one can establish polynomial diameter bounds with high probability.
+We are curious to know if in the same regime, one can establish polynomial diameter bounds with high probability.

 \begin{question} Let $p$ and $q$ be probabilities and $c$ a constant for which $pq \geq \frac{c\log{n}}{n}$.
 Is it true with high probability that $\FS(\mathcal{G}(n, p), \mathcal{G}(n, q))$ has connected components with $\poly(n)$ diameter? \end{question}